starr-dusT/dotfiles/provision/fedora/additional-setup.md

 - `ssh_keys` - contains ssh keys for git remotes (~/.ssh/keys)
 - `vimwiki` - contains text files associate with my personal vimwiki.

-## Lxappearance

-My GTK theme is pulled down by chezmoi, but isn't active by default.
-This can be fixed with the lxappearance gui (for X sessions).

 ## Git SSH for personal and work

 - ~/.gitconfig - personal github configuration.